djknit/liri-node-app/README.md

 ## Instructions for Use
 #### Building the App
 If you want to try this app out for yourself, you will have to register your own keys for Bandsintown, Spotify, and OMDB.
 Once you have your keys, you will need to clone the repository to your local machine.
 You will need to have Node installed on your machine.
-Navigate to the directory that you cloned the repository to in the console and initialize Node by running
+Navigate to the directory that you cloned the repository to in the console and install the Node modules required for the app by running the command
 ```
-npm init -y
+npm i
 ```
 Next, you will need to create a new file in the same directory called '.env'.
 (Do not put anything in front of the '.'
 The filename should be '.env' exactly).
 Inside your '.env' file, copy and paste the following.
 ```